jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 as `1x43x2`.

 Either way,
-the extra `5` on the 5th string is rarely missed, and the grip is more comfortable without it.
+the omitted fifth on the 5th string is rarely missed, and the grip is more comfortable without it.

 **Practice the E shape with primary chords in the key of C major:**